deniseschirmer/reactjs-firebase/README.md

  ---

 ## About the project
 The project was made to learn how to use firebase together with my react js projects.
-In it I learned to configure the database, search, register, log in and authenticate the user.
+In it I learned to configure the database, search, register, log in and authenticate the user.Project developed for study!!

 ### Project Link: not deployed yet